"Agh! Agh! Agh! Agh! Agh! Agh! Agh! Agh! Agh!"

 - Every single Hair Metal band, ever.
 Practically the entire vocal style of Cindarella's Tom Keifer (the guy's already had two major vocal cord injuries).

-- The breakdown of "TV Eye" by The Stooges.
+- The breakdown of "TV Eye" from Fun House by The Stooges.

 - Suicide's "Frankie Teardrop" is probably the most disturbing example of this.